 Before you select a hair transplantation surgeon, be sure you’ve asked all of the necessary questions and received definitive answers.
 Always insist on reviewing “Before & After photos” and be sure to clarify that the surgeon showing them actually performed the procedures shown.
-Also, ask to speak personally with other patients.
-Ask for a list of at least 10-20 references.
+Ask for a list of at least 5 references.
 If the surgeon can’t provide them, be concerned.
 Do not make a rash decision.
 Do your homework.

 The most common cause of hair loss is androgenic alopecia – male and female pattern baldness.
 The contributing factors are genetics and hormones.
 Hairs located in the front and crown of the scalp are genetically programmed to miniturize in response to hair follicle’s growing sensitivity to the hormone dihydrotestosterone or DHT.
 The hair becomes finer and finer, until it becomes practically invisible to the human eye and eventually falls out.

 The only limitation is the number of DHT – resistant follicles available in the donor area.
 We all have a fixed amount of genetically sound hair; therefore, my priorities focus on the survival and growth of every possible graft and to use the donor hair judiciously so that the hair transplant will stand the test of time.

 If this is the case, we will determine which areas are most critical to be restored and what overall looks are achievable.
 When we mutually agree on a look that is both achievable and compliments the shape of your face, we will then and only then proceed.
 If you are not a good candidate, we will tell you so.
 In some extreme situations a newer technique called Follicular Unit Extraction can be used, where donor hair can be taken from other parts of the body such as the back, chest and legs.